 This is the BEST chocolate pudding recipe!
-Thick, rich, and velvety smooth, this homemade chocolate pudding will be your go-to pudding recipe.
-An easy-to-make, single serving dessert recipe.
+Thick, rich, and velvety smooth, this homemade chocolate pudding will be your go-to pudding recipe and it's the perfect amount for one or two people to enjoy.

 Why This Recipe Works

-- Surprisingly, making pudding from scratch is easier than you might think.
-Once you just see how simple it is, you'll wonder why you haven't been making pudding from scratch before.
+- Easy to make: Making pudding from scratch is easier than you might think.
+Once you just see how simple it is, you'll wonder why you haven't been making pudding on your own before.
 Boxed pudding brags that you can make "homemade" pudding in minutes.
 Well, I urge you to ignore that claim and make real pudding from scratch with this easy recipe.

-- With this chocolate pudding recipe, you won't find any artificial thickeners or flavorings - just real ingredients, many of which you likely already have in your fridge and pantry.
+- Pudding made from scratch: With this small batch chocolate pudding recipe, you won't find any artificial thickeners or flavorings - just real ingredients, many of which you likely already have in your fridge and pantry.

-- In this chocolate pudding recipe, I've taken my larger batch chocolate pudding recipe and played around with the ingredient amounts.
-This new pudding recipe is the perfect serving size if you're cooking for one.
+- Tested and perfected recipe: In this chocolate pudding recipe, I've taken my large batch chocolate pudding recipe and played around with the ingredient amounts.
+This new pudding recipe yields the perfect amount if you're cooking for one or two people.

 RELATED: 20 Single Serving Meatless Recipes

-- Cornstarch: This ingredient helps to thicken the pudding.
+- Cornstarch: This ingredient helps to thicken the pudding beautifully.

 Frequently Asked Questions